oscarcs/election/README.md

 # Election

-Election-tracker for the 2020 New Zealand General Election.
+Election tracker for the 2020 New Zealand General Election.

 ### Project setup
 ```